 For first-time buyers, understanding these differences is essential.
 Renting offers flexibility and fewer maintenance responsibilities, making it an appealing choice for those uncertain about their long-term plans or who prefer to avoid dealing with home repairs and upkeep.

 On the other hand, buying a house represents a significant long-term commitment but comes with the advantage of building equity over time.
-The mortgage payment is lower than rent in some cases, particularly when interest rates are favorable.
+The mortgage payment is lower than rent in some cases, particularly when interest rates are favourable.

 This aspect makes purchasing attractive for individuals ready to invest in their future and stay put for several years.
 We always advise assessing your financial situation thoroughly before deciding.